For SellersMarket Data

 EBITDA Multiple Range: 4-8x

-Specialty contractors with recurring commercial maintenance contracts and strong brand recognition in their markets trade at the top of this range.
-Primarily residential, project-based contractors trade lower.
+Specialty contractors with recurring commercial maintenance contracts and strong brand recognition within their markets trade at the upper end of this range.
+Primarily residential, project-based contractors typically trade lower.

 What Drives Multiple Premium Across All Industries

-Regardless of industry, the following factors consistently drive multiple premium:
+Irrespective of industry, the following factors consistently drive valuation premiums:

 FactorImpact on Multiple